 This chili relleno casserole is easy and quick to put together, the most difficult part is waiting for it to bake.

 With a simple tomato/avocado salad and chips that is all we need for dinner.
 Umm, I guess Don would say he needs a beer with it.
-The most difficult part of making this recipe was waiting for it to bake.

 - 4 eggs, separated